-You could have the most beautiful rhyme in the world but if the read-aloud factor isn’t there, and it’s pitted like a road after winter, with starts and stops, your rhyming picture book will go flat.
+You could have the most beautiful rhyming picture books in the world but if the read-aloud factor isn’t there, and it’s pitted like a road after winter, with starts and stops, your rhyming picture book will go flat.
 And if you aren’t reading your work aloud as you compose or edit, especially for rhyming picture books, what, exactly, are you doing?!
 That is absolutely essential, because how it sounds in your head probably isn’t how it sounds out in the air.